pooyanazad/message_board/README.md

 Admin can delete users or change their password, you can reach the admin page https://ip:login username is "admin" and password is "123999" (you can change it in app.py file)<br />
 <br />
 Also you can launch app as a container: docker pull pooyanazad/message_board:v2.2 <br />
+For certificate you can use cerbot its standalone and free<br />

 <br />
 pooyan.azadparvar@gmail.com for any question